frappe/manual_erpnext_com/manual_erpnext_com/www/videos/learn/opening-account-balances.md

 **Duration: 3:46**

 This video walks you through step to update opening account balances in ERPNext.
-Before updating opening account balance in ERPNext, you should close your financial statements in the previous system.
-Closing balance of accounts in the legacy system should be updated as opening balance in ERPNext.
+Before updating opening balance for accounts, you should close your financial statements in the previous system.
+Closing balance of your legacy system should be updated as opening balance in ERPNext.